-I remember seeing Salò on one of those talking head shows about The Most Disturbing Films of All Time, an incredulous Ross Noble talking about Cannibal Ferox, throwing his arms about, saying, "Reet urpsetting that!"
-I remember seeing the scene with the feast of human faeces out of context, every 10 seconds cutting to some mug going, "I mean, it was just wrong, wasn't it?!"
+I remember seeing Salòon one of those talking-head shows about the Most Disturbing Films of All Time, an incredulous Ross Noble talking about Cannibal Ferox, throwing his arms about, saying, "Reet urpsetting that!"
+I remember seeing the scene with the feast of human feces out of context, every 10 seconds cutting to some mug going, "I mean, it was just wrong, wasn't it?!"

 This stayed dormant in me until one sunny afternoon, when I decided to download it.
 I'm sorry if you think downloading is wrong, but I was 17 and had no money and wasn't about to order a fucking Italian art film from the 1970s on Amazon.

-The men are all, in their own way, physically grotesque, respectively bloated, lizard-like, scrawny and nonce-y.
-Four old madams accompany the men and youngsters, recounting sordid tales from their days as prostitutes over a soft piano while the men humiliate, sodomise, rape and beat their detainees.
-They're made to eat pastry with broken glass in, marry each other, crawl on their hands and knees in the nude and, of course, eat shit, all while the men recite almost beautiful sentiments justifying their actions.
-"Nothing's worse than a breath without odour," one laments, before sodomising a soldier who is in the process of raping a girl.
+The men are all, in their own way, physically grotesque, respectively bloated, lizard-like, scrawny, and nonce-y.
+Four old madams accompany the men and youngsters, recounting sordid tales from their days as prostitutes over a soft piano while the men humiliate, sodomize, rape, and beat their detainees.
+They're made to eat pastry with broken glass, marry each other, crawl on their hands and knees in the nude, and, of course, eat shit, all while the men recite almost beautiful sentiments justifying their actions.
+"Nothing's worse than a breath without odor," one laments, before sodomizing a soldier who is in the process of raping a girl.

 The film draws to an almost nauseating close as the libertines murder the remaining captives, taking turns to be voyeurs.
 Two of the big-dicked guards dance a waltz together, and then it's over.§